dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 <img src="/img/gender-equality-paradox/breda_model.svg" alt="regression of STEM propensities on different country variables" loading="lazy">
 </a>

-Everything "good" is associated with fewer women in STEM, be it more GDP, more development, less income/human inequality, or more gender equality.
+Everything "good" is associated with lower propensities, be it more GDP, more development, less income/human inequality, or more gender equality.

 Their goal was to test how all this relates to gender stereotypes.
-They took the [PISA 2012](https://www.oecd.org/pisa/pisaproducts/pisa2012database-downloadabledata.htm) data, and looked at how boys and girls felt about these two statements:
+They took the [PISA 2012](https://www.oecd.org/pisa/pisaproducts/pisa2012database-downloadabledata.htm) data, and looked at how boys and girls felt about these two statements.
+These were chosen because they don't directly mention gender, reducing the risk of social desirability bias.

 > "Whether or not I do well in mathematics is completely up to me."
 >
 > "My parents believe it’s important for me to study mathematics."

-These were chosen because they don't directly mention gender, reducing the risk of social desirability bias.

 Their *stereotype score* for each country reflects how much boys vs. girls agree with the above statements.
-If a boy (girl) of equal math ability is more likely to agree, the stereotype score is positive (negative).
+If a boy of equal math ability is more likely to agree than a girl, the stereotype score is positive.
+If a girl is more likely to agree, the stereotype score is negative.

 Their main result is a second regression to predict STEM propensities, now controlling for the stereotype scores in each country: